-President and Chief Advertising Revenue Officer
+President and Chief Advertising Revenue Officer, Domestic Advertising Sales

-Prior to joining ViacomCBS, Ross served as CBS’ President and Chief Advertising Revenue Officer, CBS Corporation in August 2017.
-In this role, she is responsible for overseeing the Company’s multiplatform advertising sales effort.
+Prior to joining ViacomCBS, Ross served as CBS’ President and Chief Advertising Revenue Officer since August 2017.
+In that role, she was responsible for overseeing CBS’ multiplatform advertising sales effort.
 Ross previously served as President, Network Sales, CBS Television Network since October 2002, responsible for overseeing all sales for CBS Entertainment, Sports, Daytime, News and Late Night.

-Before being named president of the sales division, Ross served as Executive Vice President of Sales at CBS (September 1998-2002), responsible for oversight of all sales for CBS’ primetime schedule.
+Before being named president of the CBS sales division, Ross served as Executive Vice President of Sales (September 1998-2002), responsible for oversight of all sales for CBS’ primetime schedule.
 She also played a major role in creating new ways to sell Network programming, including reality, scripted, news and late-night genres.
 She joined CBS in 1992 as Vice President of Olympic Sales, in charge of Network sales for the Lillehammer Winter Olympics in 1994 and the Nagano Winter Olympics in 1998.

 Prior to joining CBS, Ross was with the ABC Network for three years, where she sold daytime before being named a Prime Account Executive.
 Before that, Ross worked at the media buying firm Bozell, starting as an assistant buyer and working her way up to Senior Vice President, where she ran the network buying department.